Meet your new AI legal assistant that redlines and drafts directly in Microsoft Word.

 Learn how to build a custom website for your document automation legal app

-This article is a brief educational “how to” guide about how you can use a variety of different online no-code services to create a front end custom website for your Gavel document automation workflows and legal apps.
+This article serves as a brief 'how-to' guide on leveraging various no-code platforms to build a custom front-end website for your Gavel document automation workflows and legal apps.
 This is part of our Productizing Legal series.

-Gavel's legal form software is known for allowing you to build your own “TurboTax for law,” and is integrated with payment processors like Stripe to allow you to collect fees directly within your workflows.
-Many of Gavel's clients also want to place their Gavel automated workflows behind a fully custom designed website.
-Others want to create a separate portal or gateway to sell automated workflows as part of other services on their own website.
+Gavel's legal form software allows you to build your own “TurboTax for law,” and is integrated with payment processors like Stripe, allowing you to collect fees directly within your workflows.
+Many Gavel clients seek to integrate their automated workflows into a fully customized website, while others prefer to create a separate portal or gateway to sell automated workflows alongside other services on their site.

-Here are some of the easiest no-code web tools that Gavel's clients can use to create fantastic webpages and payment portals.
-So which one will you choose?
+To help with this, here are some of the easiest no-code web tools that Gavel clients can use to build professional webpages and payment portals.
+Which one will you choose?

 1. Webflow